 Penalties for Robbery

 Robbery is a very serious charge in Texas.
 It is classified as a Second Degree Felony.
-That means that a conviction has a punishment range of between two and 20 years.
-It also carries up to a $10,000 fine.
+That means that a conviction can mean prison time, and the punishments range from two years to twenty years in prison.
+All felonies have maximum fines of $10,000.

 This used to be called armed robbery.
 Aggravated robbery means that a deadly weapon was used in the commission of the crime.
 A deadly weapon obviously mean guns and knives, but it can also mean any object that is capable of causing death or serious bodily injury.
 Aggravated robbery increases the charge to a First Degree Felony.

-Furthermore, aggravated robbery is a so-called “3g” offense.
+Furthermore, aggravated robbery is a so-called 3g offense. from Section 42.12 of the Texas Code of Criminal Procedure.
 3g offenses are violent crimes like aggravated kidnapping, murder, sexual assault.
 Under 42.12 §(3)(g) of the Texas Code of Criminal Procedure, a judge is prohibited from granting probation, although a jury can grant probation.
 Persons convicted of 3g offenses must serve more of it before becoming parole eligible.